Our top pick for

 TTM: trailing 12 months

-There are currently 10.5 million Dominion Energy shares held short by investors – that's known as Dominion Energy's "short interest".
-This figure is 26.6% down from 14.3 million last month.
+There are currently 23.1 million Dominion Energy shares held short by investors – that's known as Dominion Energy's "short interest".
+This figure is 120.2% up from 10.5 million last month.

 There are a few different ways that this level of interest in shorting Dominion Energy shares can be evaluated.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Dominion Energy.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Dominion Energy.

 Find out more about how you can short Dominion Energy stock.

 Environmental, social and governance (known as ESG) criteria are a set of three factors used to measure the sustainability and social impact of companies like Dominion Energy.

 When it comes to ESG scores, lower is better, and lower scores are generally associated with lower risk for would-be investors.

 Total ESG risk: 34.73